impress-org/give-moneris/README.md

 * Commit the `package-lock.json` file.
 Read more about why [here](https://docs.npmjs.com/files/package-lock.json).
 * Your editor should recognize the `.eslintrc` and `.editorconfig` files within the Repo's root directory.
 Please only submit PRs following those coding style rulesets.
 * Read [CONTRIBUTING.md](https://github.com/impress-org/give/blob/master/CONTRIBUTING.md) - it contains more about contributing to GiveWP.

+## How to test this add-on? ##

+[Click here](https://developer.moneris.com/More/Testing/Testing%20a%20Solution) to get the testing credentials of Moneris.
+There are 2 different types of testing credentials and merchant resource manager URL present in that URL.

+1. For Canada account users.
+2. For US account users.

+Also, there is a list of test cards available which you can use to process a successful donation.

+**Please note:** If you use the credentials of Canada account, then set base country as `Canada`.
+If you use the credentials fo US account, then set base country as `United States`.
+If any other country is set as base country then processing the donation will throw error.